VirtusaPolarisGTO/NyQL/README.md

 * If you are expecting to use the execution part of NyQL, then you need to specify the executor instance to be used with.
 By default, NyQL works with a pooled JDBC executor, currently equipped with a [Hikari](https://github.com/brettwooldridge/HikariCP) or [C3p0](http://www.mchange.com/projects/c3p0/) pools.
-For eg: if you expect to use hikari pool, you need to add below dependency.
+For eg: if you expect to use hikari pool, (which is our recommendation) you need to add below dependency.

 ```xml
 <dependency>